Click the star to add/remove an item to/from your individual schedule.

 You need to be logged in to avail of this functionality.

-Between the 1960s and 1970s, ethnomusicologist Jean Jenkins documented Ethiopia’s musical heritage.
-While some of her sound recordings were published, the majority of them have remained largely inaccessible to custodial communities and the public for over 50 years.
+In the 1960s, ethnomusicologist Jean Jenkins traveled multiple times to regions of present-day Ethiopia and Eritrea to document a variety of musical traditions.
+While some of her sound recordings were published, the majority have remained largely inaccessible to the custodial communities and the broader public for over 50 years.
 Today, these recordings are the focus of a reactivation project at the National Museum of Scotland.
-The project seeks to amplify Ethiopian voices through participatory initiatives, engaging both local Ethiopian communities and the diaspora in the UK.
+The project seeks to amplify Ethiopian and Eritrean voices through participatory initiatives, engaging both local communities and the diaspora in the UK.

 Although Jenkins’ collection was not a direct product of colonialism, its location within a Western institution evokes dynamics similar to colonial archives, raising questions about the neutrality of archives.
 This project challenges these assumptions, emphasizing the importance of participatory approaches in the study and dissemination of African sound archives.
 By reinterpreting these recordings as creative resources rather than merely documentary ones, the project demonstrates their potential to foster cultural resilience and contribute to decolonizing heritage knowledge, while also opening a dialogue on the evolving role of museums and archives in shaping more inclusive and democratic futures.